serialbyter/equinor_hackathon_2019/docs/getting_started.md

 1. Open up a terminal.

-2. run `ssh techathon@<your-teams-address>`.
+2. run `ssh techathon@team-<i>.northeurope.cloudapp.azure.com`.
 If you get a prompt asking if you are sure that you want to connect click yes.

 3. Enter your teams password.
 Follow prompts to change password.
 The current UNIX password is the one you used to log in.